 - measuring spoons

 - Baking pan or muffin pan

 - 1 pound Ground beef, cooked and drained

 - 12 ounces Cauliflower rice, steamed and drained

 - Salt and pepper to taste

-Wash and dry bell peppers.
+- Wash and dry bell peppers.
 Cut the tops off the bell peppers and remove the seeds and white membrane.

-Bake, uncovered, at 350 for 20-25 minutes.
+- Bake, uncovered, at 350 for 20-25 minutes.
+For softer bell peppers, cover with foil before baking (see note below).
 Remove from oven, and top with cheese.
 Return to the oven for another 5-10 minutes to melt the cheese.
 Use the broiler to brown the cheese to your liking.